top of page

 Green tea is a daily habit in many Japanese households.

 It contains antioxidants that help support the body against inflammation.
-It is also a good alternative if you are trying to reduce sugary drinks.
+It is also a good alternative if you are trying to reduce sugary drinks!
+A warm cup after meals can feel grounding and refreshing at the same time.

 Close-up of vibrant orange spice powder spilling from a black dish onto a dark wooden surface, with a spoon and more spice in the background.